Celemony/ARA_SDK/README.md

 of the [JUCE framework](https://juce.com) which contains an extended ARA demo plug-in that allows for studying ARA GUI integration both for host and plug-in developers.

-Note that like some of the Companion APIs, JUCE imposes very different licensing conditions than the ARA SDK itself, see its included documentation.
+Note that like some of the companion APIs, JUCE imposes very different licensing conditions than the ARA SDK itself, see its included documentation.

 To download this optional module run: